 - Year-round research opportunities in laboratories at UMass Boston, Dana-Farber/Harvard Cancer Center, or other local institutions

 - Hourly wages for research

-- Tuition credits
+- Tuition coverage

 - Research skills training, career development workshops, support to attend national meetings, and other opportunities

 - A community of student and faculty scholars

 - Close mentoring by faculty advisors

 Students join IMSD at either of two levels: